View

 Once you've chosen your central topic and identified related subtopics, it's time to create your pillar page.
 Your pillar page should provide a comprehensive overview of your central topic and should be structured in a way that allows for easy navigation to your subtopic content.

 Remember to provide value.
-The best pillar pages are informative, engaging, and give readers a reason to explore your subtopic content.
+The best pillar pages are informative, engaging and give readers a reason to explore your subtopic content.
 They don’t try to sell a product or service, but to educate and inspire.
 When you focus on providing value, you build trust and credibility with your audience, which can ultimately lead to increased conversions and customer loyalty.

 Topic selection is not a one-and-done process.
 It's iterative and should be revisited as your business grows, as market trends shift, and as you learn more about your audience.
 With careful consideration and strategic choices, your content cluster can be a powerful tool in your SEO arsenal.